Soesah/code-challenge-angular-1/README.md

 - I created a seperate module, a service for the request, and a component for the form warnings.
 This is better for seperation of concerns.
 - The validations have 1 weird thing.
 The validator is called `minLength` but writes a `minlength` (all lower) key into the `errors` object.
 - Tried using `Validators.email`, wasn't impressed.
 Used a regular expression with a bit more meaningful validation.
+- I cleaned up the code a bit.
+Using a few of the new Angular features.
+Required inputs is nice.
+Standalone components is pretty good, instead of a bloated CommonComponents module.

 ## Development server